Welcome to the winter that never was. After enduring a hot summer in 2025

 money and run.
 The climate is changing

 and we should change with it.
-Acknowledge,
+Acknowledge, accept, adapt, adjust.
+Improvise.

 Overcome.
 Like the Marines.
-Oorah.
+Ooohrah.

 No comments: